Digging into how light works in Three js and how Three js and Vue could work together.

 This requires the webcam to be enabled - uses a lib for face tracking + Aframe for 3d

-My building's booking system was slow and hard to use, I took a look at their API and created a quick and dirty interface that allowed us to book more easily.
+My building's booking system was slow and hard to use, I took a look at their API and created a simpler interface that allowed us to book with greater ease.
 During COVID when the building amenities opened it was nice to be able to book things quickly and easily.

 Without a YUHU login, there isn't much to see but if you do have one.